-There’s nothing more disappointing than enjoying fried food only to find it soggy and cold.
-Fried chicken is best enjoyed hot and crispy, straight out of the fryer.
-However, sometimes you have to keep batches warm or have leftovers to reheat later.
-This article discusses several effective methods to keep fried chicken warm without compromising its crispiness.
+Fried chicken is best enjoyed hot and crispy, straight out of the fryer, but sometimes you have to keep batches warm or have leftovers to reheat later.
+So it is essential to know how to keep fried chicken warm and crispy, and here are our five methods:

 How to Keep Fried Chicken Warm and Crispy